How Triangle Schools Identify Academically Gifted Students

 Chapel Hill-Carborro City Schools

 Students who score at or above the 90th percentile on the Naglieri Nonverbal Aptitude Test (NNAT) in third grade, or at or above the 95th percentile on an EOG test in third through eighth grade, may be nominated for consideration in the Chapel Hill-Carrboro City Schools AIG program.
-These students go on to take the CogAT and ITBS for further screening.
+These students go on to take the CogAT for further screening.
 Additional indicators include kindergarten-through-second-grade assessments, diagnostic assessments, math profiles and other factors.
-(This information was provided in 2011.
-We have contacted the school system for an update.)
+(The school system stopped using the ITBS in 2014-15 and will choose a different achievement test for testing potentially gifted students in the upcoming school year sometime during sumer 2015.
+Stay tuned for an update.)

 Durham Public Schools